A Coreset Selection of Coreset Selection Literature: Introduction and Recent Advances: Training-Oriented Methods

 where $\mathcal{V} \subset \mathcal{T}$ is the validation set, $\mathcal{L}_\mathcal{V}$ the validation loss, and $\mathcal{L}_{\mathcal{T} \setminus \mathcal{V}}$ is the training loss on the remaining data that are candidates for the coreset.

 The key advantage of GLISTER is its focus on ``held-out'' performance that can improve real-world robustness (e.g., fewer overfitting concerns).
-However, it requires setting aside a validation set $\mathcal{V}$, reducing the total data for training and, thereby, potentially removing beneficial samples for the final coreset.
+However, it requires setting aside a validation set $\mathcal{V}$, reducing the total data for training and, thereby, potentially removing beneficial samples.